Tay-j/2020/README.md

 # 2020
 Research assistant documentation

-TO DO - as of 30 Jan
+TO DO - as of 31 Jan
+- Import markers// WIP
+- Import pathogenic mutations// DONE for FAME1

+As of 30 Jan
 - Import genetic data// WIP
-- Import samples data// DONE
+- Import samples data// DONE for FAME1

 As of 28 Jan
 - Test GATK best practices filtering// DONE - tested using MAF filter and SNP filter